 Best time to bring your claim – is by Friday, July 12, 2013

 Please know that it takes time to review the facts, to prepare the necessary paperwork and to file the papers.
 You should not wait until the last day to contact a lawyer.

-If anyone you know has any complications from a transvaginal medical procedure, please consult or law firm immediately.
+If anyone you know has any complications from a transvaginal medical procedure, please consult our law firm immediately.
 Time is of the essence.
 Our law firm help you get the recovery you deserve.
 During this difficult time we will help you receive the maximum compensation allowed by law and we will assist you through every step of the case.
 Our team of lawyers works with medical professionals, valuation experts, technical experts and other lawyers.
-If you or a loved one suffered an injury or a death please call us at 1-888-WE-MEAN-IT (1-888-936-3264) or email us at: email@example.com.
+If you or a loved one suffered an injury or a death please call us at 1-888-WE-MEAN-IT (1-888-936-3264) or email us at: firstname.lastname@example.org.